 The headgear should not lower the peripheral vision and the materials need to wick the sweat rapidly so it doesn’t affect your vision by getting into your eyes.

 Lastly, this gear’s other purpose is to allow you to hear the coaches’ valuable feedback and instructions.

 3. Wrestling Singlets

 Countries can choose either red or blue color in World Championships Tournaments.
-The other colors are some or all of the country’s colors which are selected by that particular country and make up the remaining %70 of the garment.
+The other colors of the singlet are some or all of the flag’s colors which are selected by that particular country and make up the remaining %70 of the garment.

 Also, women’s singlets and men’s singlets have different length and neckline requirements.
 Thus, these can’t be used interchangeably.

 These are made of ethylene-vinyl acetate or thermopolymer material.
 These reduce the intensity of delivered impact by absorbing and distributing the shock.

 The other purpose of the mouthpiece is to help your lower and upper jaw align.
 So the shock is distributed evenly and this decreases the likelihood of fractures.

 Basically, these do not only prevent dental injuries but also protect the jaw and brain by absorbing the impact during a full-contact sport like wrestling.